Dude-Bot/Dude-Bot/README.md

 ---

 ### Bot Client Specific (Rig/Wallet Interface) - In Development
+*Must have client installed and configured, only available in Private Chat with bot.*

 * !rigStatus [rigAlias]
 * !rigSwapPool (Pool Alias) [Coin]
 * !rigNotify (true/false)